Mari Matsuda: Career

 She became the first tenured female Asian American law professor in the United States, at University of California, Los Angeles (UCLA) School of Law in 1998.
 Before joining the faculty at UCLA, she was professor of law for eight years at the University of Hawaii School of Law, teaching American Legal History, Torts, Constitutional Law, Civil Rights, and Sex Discrimination.
 Professor Matsuda has also taught at Stanford Law School and Hiroshima University and served as a judicial training consultant in Micronesia and South Africa.
 She is a self-described "activist scholar."
 Her intellectual influence extends beyond law reviews (she authored three entries on a Yale Law School librarian's list of the ten most-cited law review articles) to include articles in academic and popular journals such as Amerasia Journal and Ms. Magazine.
 She is one of the leading voices in critical race theory since its inception.
-For example, she wrote in 1996 the importance of Asian-Americans to fight becoming the racial bourgeoisie.
+For example, she wrote in 1996 regarding the importance of Asian-Americans fighting becoming the racial bourgeoisie.
 Her publications on reparations and affirmative action are frequently cited.

 As a frequent keynote speaker, she has lectured at universities.
 As a board member of the Chevron-Texaco Task Force on Equality and Fairness, she coauthored its final report in 2002, and she received the 2003 Society of American Law Teachers Human Rights Award at the Association of American Law Schools Conference.

 She has served as a judicial training consultant in countries as diverse as Micronesia and South Africa, and her work has been cited in state supreme court opinions.
 For Matsuda, community is linked to teaching and scholarship.
 She serves on national advisory boards of social justice organizations, including the ACLU, the National Asian Pacific Legal Consortium, and Ms. Magazine.
 She was recognized by A. Magazine as one of the 100 most influential Asian Americans for her representation of Manuel Fragante accent discrimination case, and others.

 Judge Richard Posner lists Mari Matsuda as among those scholars most likely to have lasting influence.